Tinderbox, Tasmania

 Tinderbox is a rural residential locality in the local government area of Kingborough in the Hobart region of Tasmania.
 It is located about 13 km south of the town of Kingston.
 The 2016 census has a population of 394 for the state suburb of Tinderbox.
+Tinderbox is also part of the Greater Hobart statistical area.

 History

 Tinderbox was gazetted as a locality in 1961.
 The locality is said to be named after a sterling silver tinderbox found on the beach in the 1830s.

 Geography

 North-West Bay forms the western boundary, D'Entrecasteaux Channel the southern, and the Derwent River the eastern.

 Road infrastructure

 The C624 route (Tinderbox Road) enters from the north and runs south-west, south, east and north, thus completing almost a complete loop of the locality before exiting in the north-east.